xkeshav/dotfiles/angular5/upgrade-guide.md

 To fix this:

-reinstall latest version of the faulty library, in my case it is `angular-io-slimscroll`,dont forget to check angular 5 compataible version for the  libraries as many of the libraries latest version is compatiable with angular 6.
+reinstall latest version of the faulty library, in my case it's `angular-io-slimscroll`,dont forget to check angular 5 compataible version for the library as many of the libraries has been developed with compatible of latest angular version (v6 or v7).

 `npm uninstall angular-io-slimscroll`